phoenixframework/phoenix_live_view/guides/client/uploads-external.md

 Supply the `:external` option to `Phoenix.LiveView.allow_upload/3`.
-It requires a 2-arity Function that generates a signed URL where the client will push the bytes for the upload entry.
+It requires a 2-arity function that generates a signed URL where the client will push the bytes for the upload entry.

 For example, if you were using a context that provided a